jaakkovuorio/PASE/1.Regulation_and_web_privacy/README.md

 <br>

 * Canvas + WebGL Data

+  Canvas: 0.25 %

+  WebGL Data: 0.83 %
 * Screen width, Screen height

+  Screen width: 19.98%, 1920

+  Screen height: 18.92%, 1080
 * Screen available width, Screen available height, Can you explain your result?

+  Screen available width: 19.24% 1920

+  Screen available height: 3.34% 1032.

+  Screen available reduces the area covered by user interface features from the respective screen width and height categories.
+The screen available width being similar in percentage to screen width implies that user interface elements of most users are not located at the rigth and/or left edges of the screen, whereas the stark decline in percentage of screen available height compared to screen heigth implies that the user interface elements of most users are located at the top and/or the bottom of the screen and that these U.I elements come in varying sizes, causing there to be less uniformity in terms of screen available height.

 </details>